 CAD [Computer-aided Design] – drawings and design produced on a computer rather than by hand

 CDM [Construction (Design and Management) Regulations] – a set of regulations for managing the health, safety, and welfare of construction projects

 Context – the features, both natural and manmade, surrounding a building or site

-DPC [Damp Proof Course] – a ribbon of plastic that stop moisture moving from one part of a building to another.
+DPC [Damp Proof Course] – a ribbon of plastic that stops moisture from moving from one part of a building to another.

 Elevations – drawings showing what each external face of a building looks like

-Façade – exterior wall of a building, which is usually, but not always, the front
+Façade – the exterior wall of a building, which is usually, but not always, the front

 Fenestration – openings in the walls and roof, including windows, doors, roof lights, etc.